 2. MealPal is basically the classpass of lunch.
 And I know that may stir up some desirable and undesirable feelings in us as individuals.
 You buy a package (i.e 12 or 20 meals) and you have a month to eat them all up.
 The cheapest each meal is is around £4.85 and it’s worth noting that you can only reserve one meal per day.

 3. On the topic of reserving meals.
 I learnt this the hard way.
-The “kitchen” opens at 5pm the evening before lunch and you have till 930am on the morning of to place an order.
+It used to be that the “kitchen” opens at 5pm the evening before lunch and you have till 930am on the morning of to place an order.
+However, they have since updated this so you are able to order all the way through to 1:30pm on the day of the meal.
 This is only a Monday – Friday thing too so will suit office workers a lot better than maybe those who work in retail / shift work

 |Photo Credit: Lolography|